Increase Your Home Equity Today

 However, home equity provides additional homeowners benefits, too.

-Home Equity Lines of Credit (HELOC) and Home Equity Loans (HELOAN) are two common tools through which homeowners can borrow against their equity; and, with current mortgage rates low, the cash-out refinance has re-emerged as a popular home equity-accessing tool.
+Home Equity Lines of Credit (HELOC) and Home Equity Loans (HELOAN) are two common tools through which homeowners can borrow against their equity; and, with current mortgage rates low, has re-emerged as a popular home equity-accessing tool.

 When you borrow against your home equity, you can use your equity for whatever you wish.
 You can use it to pay for college expenses, to start a business, to remodel a home, or to consolidate credit card debts.